SpongePowered/Schematic-Specification/versions/schematic-1.md

 #### Block State Ids

-The format of the Block State identifier is the id of the block type and a set of property `key=value` pairs surrounded by square brackets.
+The format of the Block State identifier is the id of the block type and a set of comma-separated property `key=value` pairs surrounded by square brackets.
 If the block has no properties then they can be excluded.
 For example the air block has no properties so its id representation would be just the block type id `minecraft:air`.
 The planks block however has an enum property for the `variant` so its id would be `minecraft:planks[variant=oak]`.

 ##### Fields